Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 # D3 & React

 You might be creating a React project and needs to incorporate D3.
 This is possible!
 To do this its important to understand that D3 and React work with the DOM in two different ways.

 D3 uses the DOM in the traditional way where it access the "real" DOM directly.
 React uses a virtual DOM.
 Problems arise when mixing the two systems.
-D3 may make changes to the DOM, later React updates a component it will overwrite those changes using what it has stored in the virtual DOM.
+D3 may make changes to the DOM, when React updates a component it will overwrite changes made by D3.

-To solve the problem you either need to make all of changes to the virtual DOM.
-To do this all of your changes need to happen through components, props, and state.
-Or, mark a DOM element as a Reference.
-This removes it from React's virtual.
+For D3 and React to work together you use one of two methods.

+Handle all changes to element in a component, this way elements are managed by the virtual DOM, or declare a DOM element as a Reference, this prevents that element from being managed by the virtual DOM.

 Here is a link to a guide: